RedHatInsights/insights-data-schemas/docs/internal-pipeline/rules_service_messages.md

 ## Description

-Rules service constructs messages and produces them into topic named `XXX-insights-rules-results` where `XXX` needs to be replaced by environment (`prod` etc.).
+Rules service constructs messages and produces them into topic named `[qa|prod]-insights-rules-results`.
 These messages are represented as a structured JSON format with many attributes that are described in more details below.

 ## Basic format

-Data produced into `XXX-insights-rules-results` topic is in JSON format with the following three top-level required attributes (all of them are mandatory):
+Data produced into `[qa|prod]-insights-rules-results` topic is in JSON format with the following three top-level required attributes (all of them are mandatory):

 * `path` (URL)
 * `metadata` (sub-node with two attributes described below)